-The AT25SF2561C / AT25QF2561C supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the Enter QPI (38h) command.
-The typical SPI protocol requires that the byte long command code being shifted into the device only through the SI pin in eight serial clocks.
-QPI mode uses all four IO pins to input the command code; thus, only two serial clocks are required.
+The AT25SL2561C / AT25QL2561C supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enter QPI (38h)" command.
+The typical SPI protocol requires that the byte-long command code being shifted into the device only via SI pin in eight serial clocks.
+The QPI mode utilizes all four IO pins to input the command code, thus only two serial clocks are required.
 Standard/Dual/Quad SPI mode and QPI mode are exclusive.
-Only one mode can be active at a time.
-The Enter QPI (38h) and Exit QPI (FFh) commands are used to switch between these two modes.
-QPI mode requires Quad-SPI to be enabled (QE bit in Status Register 2 must be set to 1).
+Only one mode can be active at any given time.
+"Enter QPI (38h)" and "Exit QPI (FFh)" commands are used to switch between these two modes.
+Upon power-up or after a software reset using "Reset (99h)" command or Hardware Reset, the default state of the device is Standard/Dual/Quad SPI mode.
+To enable QPI mode, the non-volatile Quad Enable bit (QE) in Status Register-2 is required to be set.
+When using QPI commands, the SI and SO pins become bidirectional IO0 and IO1, and the WP and HOLD pins become IO2 and IO3 respectively.
+See [Figure 5](#) for the device operation modes.